How To Transfer a Domain Name To Us

 In preparation for the transfer, you need to update your domain settings with the current registrar.
 Please contact them if you need assistance.

 Your contact information is included on your domain's record in the WHOIS database, as required by ICANN.
-Upon transfer, the gaining registrar will use the information on the domain's record to email critical information regarding the transfer to the administrative contact, so you need to make certain it's correct.
-It's best to avoid using an email address that's associated with the domain; use a public email service, like Gmail, instead.
+Upon transfer, the gaining registrar will use the information on the domain's record to email critical information regarding the transfer to the administrative contact, so you need to correct it.
+It's best to avoid using an email address that is associated with the domain; use a public email service, like Gmail, instead.

 The next step is to disable domain privacy.
-Privacy masks your contact information from being made public in the WHOIS database, but the gaining registrar needs that information to know where to send the code(s) authorizing the transfer.
-Once privacy is disabled, the registrar can view the contact information on your domain's WHOIS record and send the domain transfer emails to the administrator; otherwise, those emails will go to a Privacy Protection inbox that cannot be accessed.
+Privacy masks your contact information from being made public in the WHOIS database.
+Still, the gaining registrar needs that information to know where to send the code(s) authorizing the transfer.
+Once Privacy is disabled, the registrar can view the contact information on your domain's WHOIS record and send the domain transfer emails to the administrator; otherwise, those emails will go to a Privacy Protection inbox that cannot be accessed.

 Our name servers are:

 Your new DNS settings will begin to propagate as soon as you save your changes.
 Each ISP updates at a different rate, usually taking 24 - 72 hours to complete worldwide.
 During this time, your emails will be down, and your web traffic will be directed to either the old or new host, depending on the visitor's ISP.

 The next step is to unlock your domain, making it available for transfer.
 Some registrars allow you to unlock your domain manually, while other registrars will do it for you.

 Finally, you need the EPP code, also called the Authorization or Auth code.
 It's essentially a unique password for the domain, made up of letters, numbers, and special characters required to authorize the transfer.
 For example: 1e20459-438b211db# or N7HS-V24-T16-B81.
 If you're unsure how to get your EPP code, please contact your current Domain Registrar for assistance.